jbiason/blog/content/code/agile-vs-culture.md

 +++
-title = "Agile vs Culture: The Story of Outliners" date = 2015-12-18 category = "thoughts"
+title = "Agile vs Culture: The Story of Outliners" date = 2015-12-18

 [taxonomies]
-tags = ["agile", "book", "empowerment", "disenfranchise", "en-au"]
+tags = ["agile", "book", "empowerment", "disenfranchise"]
 +++

-When the culture goes againt agile.
+When the culture goes against agile.

 <!-- more -->